 If you want to make this milky treat for your cat yourself, just soak shredded coconut in hot water until it turns creamy.

 Then remove the coconut flakes and you and your cat are set!
 Just make sure its not too warm for your feline friend when they go to drink it

 One fun treat you can do is add small portions of coconut milk into their wet cat food to make it creamier.
 This will keep their fat and sugar intake down while still letting your cat enjoy the taste and smell of coconut.
 (I have it on my list to try this, but I have not made a point to do that yet.
 I will report back if my cats are in love!)

-Can cats eat coconut oil?
-By now, we know the answer to, “can cats eat coconut” and the answer is sure!
+Can cats have coconut oil?
+By now, we know the answer to cats and coconuts, and the answer is sure!
 In moderation, or course!
 This leads us to the more interesting question, what else could coconuts be useful for?